 Protecting Your Overall Financial Well-Being with Critical Illness Insurance

 Medical bills are just part of the overall financial impact of an illness.
 You may be unable to work while you’re in treatment or recovering.
 Many people don’t realize that illness, not accidents, cause most long-term work absences.
-Long-term care can be a significant cost—more than $89,000 per year for a nursing home, or $51,480 per year for home care.
+Long-term care can be a significant cost—about $8,821 per month for a nursing home, or $4,290 per month for home care.

 Critical Illness insurance can work in combination with other types of supplemental, or voluntary, insurance products that are designed to help protect your income from different unplanned expenses.
 These can include: